 But then, how does Robinhood make money?

-Robinhood makes money to operate its business in 4 main ways:
+Robinhood makes money by operating its business in 4 main ways:

 - Robinhood Gold: Robinhood’s Premium and paid account.
 Charges a $5 monthly fee in return for a suite of premium investing tools.